-The night is cold and blaring in West Highland District.
+The night is freezing and windy in West Highland District.
 The neighborhood is crowded with cars.
-A teenage boy that is sixteen years-old sleeps in an apartment complex that is infested with mold.
-A young man that is 5’8’’ tall with a skin fade hair cut.
-He is very skinny.
+A teenage boy about sixteen years-old sleeps in an apartment complex that is infested with mold.
+A young man that is 5’8’’ tall that is very thin.
 When he was in grade school people use to call him “Slim Jim” because he looked like a meat stick.
 The boy’s name is Maximilian Cooper.
-He lives in on Park Avenue that has been invaded with criminal activity.
+He lives in on Park Avenue that is invaded with criminal activity.

-Max’s father is named Michael Cooper who is 40 years old and unemployed.
-He sits in a recliner chair that has an odor of rotten onions and watches his favorite television shows.
+Max’s father, Michael Cooper who is 40 years old and unemployed sits on a recliner chair that has an odor of rotten onions.
+He watches his favorite television shows and drinks till he gets drunk.
 Michael is an alcoholic, and his favorite beverage is mediocre beer that tastes like dirty sewer water and unrine.
 He is 6’5” and paunchy with a beer belly that sticks out as if he is seven months pregnant.
 Michael has a five o’clock shadow that makes him look filthy and smelly.
 He wears the same clothes for a week.
 His shoes are dirty and full of car oil.
 Michael wears a shirt that has holes on it with a smell of sweat.
 The pants he wears is black Levis that have faded into the color grey.
 Mike doesn’t work because of an accident at his last job.
 Eight years ago, when Max was seven-years-old his father was a construction worker and made a decent living.
 One day, Michael was putting ruber slates on a two-story house and it was wet and slippery.
 Then, he fell off the roof and landed on the ground.
 After the fall, he was rushed to the emergency room and the doctor’s scanned his entire body with an x-ray machine.
 They found out he had cracked his vertebrae and broke his femur bone.
 Ever since the accident, Mike hasn’t been the same.
 He collects social security and walks with a limp.
 He is only 40 years old and needs a cane to support his body

 On the other hand, Max’s mother is named Fernanda Garcia-Cooper.
 A thin woman that has brown curly hair and is about 5’3’’.
 She grew up in Texas and moved to California when she was a young girl.
 Fernanda’s family migrated from Mexico because her father was unemployed and couldn’t find a job.
 Fernanda’s father was a hardworking man.
 He would take any job to support his family.
 One time, her father had a job in Mexico cleaning pig pens and she would gag everytime she would go help him at work.
 She also had a brother, but he died of an infection when he was eight years-old.
 The death of her brother was the reason why they left to the United States.
 Fernanda can recall brief moments of her brother.
 When they came to the United States they worked in the labor camps.
 Fernanda didn’t grow up rich.
 She wasn’t the wealthiest girl in town, and the kids around the block would laugh at her because of her hand-me-down clothing.
 Fernanda wore a dress that had patches of other clothing attached to it.
 The boys at school would make fun of her because she was poor.
 They even threw rocks at her because her shoes were a size bigger.
 She still remembers those horrible memories.